prathimacode-hub/Open-Source-Programs/README.md

 | 2️⃣2️⃣ | [NSEC Winter Of Code](https://winterofcode.com/)| <br> Developer Students Club of NSEC brings to you Winter of Code which is a month-long extravaganza of Open Source contribution. <br><br> | 16th Dec-20th Jan | Certificates and T.Shirt |

-## Fellowships, Scholarships, Internship and Mentorship based programs
+## 👌 Fellowships, Scholarships, Internship and Mentorship Based Programs

 | #️⃣ | Program Name | Details | Duration | Rewards | Stipend |
 |:--------:|---------|-------------|-----------|----------|---------|